 5. Layered system

 The stateless nature of REST’s client-server model makes it possible to scale server-side infrastructure both horizontally and vertically.
-But to maintain such complex, multi-layered server-side systems, the replacement or addition of new layers should not necessitate updates to the code or configuration of either the end servers or the clients.
-It follows that clients must not be able to tell whether they are connected directly to an end server or an intermediary.
+But to maintain such complex, multi-layered server-side systems, the replacement or addition of new layers should not necessitate updates to the code or configuration of either the back-end servers or the clients.
+It follows that clients must not be able to tell whether they are connected directly to a back-end server or an intermediary.

 6. Code-on-demand